rahulraja25/rahulraja25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a Research Associate and Adjunct lecturer at the University of Michigan.
-I am a recent Master's graduate from the University of Michigan, Ann Arbor and I was fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
+I graduated from the University of Michigan, Ann Arbor in 2023 and I was fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
 I am broadly interested in machine learning with applications in Computer Vision and Natural Language Processing.
-Specifically, I am exploring the emerging learning capabilities of Large language models (In-Context learning) and adapting diffusion models for dense prediction tasks and eliciting adversarial robustness.
+Over the past 2 years, I have developed a passion for seeing research from its initial conception to eventual application.
+In this process, I have extensively learnt developing custom CUDA kernels, LLM optimization and inference techniques and a bit of MLOps along the way.
+On the pure research side, I am enthusiastic about post-training diffusion models with human feedback.
+I'm excited to develop better controllability and alignment of multi-modal models in the coming years.
+I have also explored technqiues exploring the emerging learning capabilities of Large language models (In-Context learning) and adapting diffusion models for dense prediction tasks and eliciting adversarial robustness.

-Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on semantic segmentation, learning with limited labelled data, domain adaptation, active and self-supervised learning.
+Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on meta-learning, active & self-supervised learning, domain adaptation and dense prediction tasks like semantic segmentation.

 Before my stint at IISc, I was a Software Engineer in [Robert Bosch](https://www.bosch.in/) where I worked on applying statistical machine learning algorithms to develop component models for vehicle modelling software(VeMoX).
 In undergrad, I interned in the student satellite program from [ISRO](https://www.isro.gov.in/) where I worked on developing an attitude determination algorithm using Extended Kalman filters.

 I enjoy long treks, music from Pink Floyd and Odesza, learning about behavioural economics, psychology and exploring financial markets.
 I am an AI researcher by day and a geo-political analyst by night.
-Can talk about AI, MMA, F1 and life all day, every day :)
+An avid enthusiast of life, MMA, and F1:)

 I am open to research collaborations.
 Hit me up to discuss and collaborate on potential research problems!